 What happens when FOG is not properly disposed of?
+FOG should be properly disposed of or recycled.
+It enter

 FOG should be properly disposed of or recycled.
 It enters the plumbing system through home garbage disposals, kitchen sinks and toilets, coats the interior of pipes, and empties into the county's sewer system.
 Sewage overflows are caused by excessive accumulation of FOG in the sewer system, which can result in backups into homes and businesses.
 These repairs can increase costs for water and sewer services.